njustesen/TRTS/starcraft/terran.md

 - _Constructing_: SCVs can contruct a building by paying its cost.
 The SCV and the buildings under constructions cannot be used before the Deployment phase and the building has half HP (rounded down).
 - _Reparing_: SCVs can repair any Terran building or mech unit for 1 mineral giving them up to 3 lost HP.

+### Marine

+**Abilities**:
+- _Stim Pack_ (Researched at Academy): Allows Marines to gain double attack and double speed in a combat round.
+However, they lose 1 HP and die if not healed immediately after.

+### Firebat

+**Abilities**:
+- _Stim Pack_ (Researched at Academy): Allows the Marine to +1 attack and +1 speed in a combat round.
+However, they will die if not healed at the end of this round and any damage before armor will kill it.

+### Medic

+Medics have 1/4 energy.

+**Abilities**:
+- _Heal_ [1 energy]: Allows the Medic to heal a Terran biological unit at any point during a combat to deny 1 damage.
+- _Restoration_ [1 energy]: Allows the Medic to remove remove any harmful effects on a unit, such as Lockdown, Optic Flares, Irradiate, Plague, Ensnare and Parasites, except Stasis Field.
+- _Optical Flare_ [2 energy]: Allows the Medic to permanently reduced the sight of any unit in the same area to 1.

 ## Buildings

 Building             | Min. | Gas | Sup. | HP | Armor | Size | Range | Ground | Air    | Sight |